neutrinojs/neutrino/docs/presets/neutrino-preset-jest/README.md

 }
 ```

-Or if you are using `.neutrinorc.js`:
+Or if you are using `.neutrinorc.js`, add this preset to your use array instead of `--use` flags:

 ```js
 module.exports = {